Visual Storytelling Workshop – 2021 – Dates to be determined

 The facility potentially 8 if the queen beds are shared, 5 if not.

 1X Master bedroom Queen bed & private bath $105/double $95/single occupancy

 2X Bedrooms Queen bed, shared Bath $95/double $85/Single occupancy

 2X twin beds shared room in 3rd floor loft $50.each.

 Check out our @philhossackphoto Instagram feed

-I will post upcoming workshops here as dates and themes are announced, or give me a call/send an email and we’ll put together a workshop for you and or a group.
+I will post upcoming events here as dates and themes are announced, or give me a call/send an email and we’ll put together a workshop or a show.

 Have an idea for a workshop you’d like to participate in?
 Let’s talk!